Categorize and randomize: a permissive model of stochastic choice: A characterization

 \begin{restatable}[]{theorem}{resolvability} A positive stochastic choice $p \colon X \times \X \to [0, 1]$ is a non-degenerate \scc{} if and only if there exists a non-trivial category in $X$. \end{restatable}

 The proof is constructive. \cind{} fixes a stochastic choice on each class ($\{\sigma_i\}_{i \in I}$), while \cneu{} allows to specify a well-defined choice among classes ($\omega$) (see Appendix~\ref{PROOF:categorization}).
-As a result, \cind{} and \cneu{} allow the observer to detect categories in $X$.
 Disjoint non-trivial categories are classes in the partitions that define non-degenerate \scc.
 In particular, the coarsest partition contains all maximal non-trivial categories in $X$.

 \begin{corollary} Let $\mathcal{P}$ be the set of partitions for which $p$ is non-degenerate \scc, and let $\mathcal{C}^M$ be the collection of non-trivial maximal categories in $X$.
 The unique coarsest partition $\{X_i\}_{i \in I} \in \mathcal{P}$ is such that for all $C \in \mathcal{C}^M$, $C = X_i$, for some $i \in I$. \end{corollary}